TheGammelgalopper/TheGammelgalopper.github.io/_posts/2018-5-17-proxmox_add_a_raspberrypi_as_a_third_node.md

 To bypass that problem there is one very simple solution.
 You can use a raspberry pi to simulate a proxmox node to get a cluster of 3 nodes.
 You basically only install the service that manages the communication between the nodes.
 The other nodes then think that there is a third node available, although there is no real third node.
 There already is a wiki entry on the proxmox website for this.
 This entry however is somewhat outdated...

-My personal configuration includes a corosync network (10.10.11.0/24) on a dedicated network interface as described and recommended here.
+My personal configuration includes a corosync network (10.10.11.0/24) on a dedicated network interface as described and recommended [here](https://pve.proxmox.com/wiki/Separate_Cluster_Network).
 I use a Raspberry Pi 3 B+ with Debian Stretch (9) and a USB to Ethernet adapter for the corosync network.

-First do your general Pi configuration: set correct hostname change password for pi user enable root login with raspi-config set root password permit ssh root login in /etc/ssh/sshd_config ("yes", then /etc/init.d/ssh restart) update system
+First do your general Pi configuration:
+* set correct hostname
+* change password for pi user
+* enable root login with raspi-config
+* set root password
+* permit ssh root login in `/etc/ssh/sshd_config` (save, then `/etc/init.d/ssh restart`)
+* update system

 Then perform these 10 steps to "add" your Pi to the cluster: connect second network interface and add ip in 10.10.11.0/24 range make sure that the hosts config in /etc/hosts is equal between all proxmox hosts